Zipheir/srfi-258/pre-srfi.md

 # Abstract

 Gensyms are symbols that are very likely to be unique.
-They have several uses in macro programming.
-For example, they can be used to allow interacting macros to communicate through a hidden identifier, or as lightweight, unique, named values.
+They can be used in macro programming to allow interacting macros to communicate through a hidden identifier, or as lightweight, reliably-unique, named values.
 Gensyms subsume uninterned symbols, which are provided by some Scheme implementations.

 # Issues